Polynomial-delay Enumeration Algorithms in Set Systems

 \section{Concluding Remarks}

-In this paper, we have shown that all solutions in a given instance $(V,\MC,I,\sigma)$ can be enumerated in polynomial-delay with respect to the input size and the running times of the oracles even when $(V,\MC)$ is an arbitrary system (\thmref{main}).
+In this paper, we have shown that all solutions in a given instance $(V,\MC,I,\sigma)$ can be enumerated in polynomial-delay with respect to the input size; an upper bound on the number of maximal components; and the running times of the oracles even when $(V,\MC)$ is an arbitrary system (\thmref{main}).
 As a corollary to the theorem, we have also shown that all components in $(V,\MC)$ are enumerable in polynomial-delay (\corref{comp}).
-The achievements generalize the result of \cite{HN.2020} in which $(V,\MC)$ is restricted to a transitive system.
+The achievements generalize the result of \cite{HN.2022} in which $(V,\MC)$ is restricted to a confluent system.

+We have shown that, if maximal oracles are provided, then we can enumerate all solutions in polynomial delay for any set system, where a solution is defined in terms of items.
+In other words, our item-based solutions can be enumerable in polynomial delay once maximal oracles that run in polynomial time are available.
+In the meanwhile, as mentioned in \secref{prel}, it remains a challenging issue to enumerate maximal subsets in polynomial-delay for various problems, which is among our future work.

-In our study, we assume that the oracles L$_1$ and L$_2$ are implicitly given.
+\invis{ In our study, we assume that the oracles L$_1$ and L$_2$ are implicitly given.
 When we can implement the oracles so that the running times are polynomial with respect to the input size, $\delta(V)$ is also polynomially bounded, and thus we would have a polynomial-delay solution/enumeration algorithm with respect to the input size.
 We provided such examples for transitive systems in \cite{HN.2020}.
 Among the examples are enumeration of connected induced subgraphs, $k$-edge/vertex-connected induced subgraphs, and $k$-edge/vertex-connected spanning subgraphs for a given graph.

 Whether some class of systems admits an efficient algorithm to enumerate maximal components is a core research problem, far from trivial.
-For example, maximal independent sets (or maximal cliques) in a graph~\cite{CGMV.2020,LLK.1980,MU.2004,TIAS.1977} are enumerable in polynomial-delay.
-Cohen et al.~\cite{CKS.2008} proposed a general framework of enumerating maximal subgraphs that satisfy the hereditary/connected-hereditary property, which is generated to the strongly accessible property by Conte et al.~\cite{CGMV.2019}.
-More recently, Conte and Uno~\cite{CU.2019} proposed proximity search, a novel framework of polynomial-delay algorithms to enumerate maximal components.
+For example, maximal independent sets (or maximal cliques) in a graph~\cite{CGMV.2019,LLK.1980,MU.2004,TIAS.1977} are enumerable in polynomial-delay. \citet{CKS.2008} proposed a general framework of enumerating maximal subgraphs that satisfy the hereditary/connected-hereditary property, which is generated to the strongly accessible property by \citet{CGMV.2019}.
+More recently, \citet{CMGUV.2019} proposed proximity search, a novel framework of polynomial-delay algorithms to enumerate maximal components. }